orel33/testfw/README.md

   return EXIT_SUCCESS;
 }
 ```

-Compiling and running this test [mymain.c](mymain.c) will produce the following results.
+Compiling and running this test [sample-main.c](sample-main.c) will produce the following results.

 ```bash
 $ ./mymain